TJ-SWOMT/Empyre_Point/README.md

 # Empyre Point - Collaborative Presentation Platform

+## Project Context

+This project was developed as a coding test to create a stripped-down version of PowerPoint with markdown support.
+The goal was to demonstrate full-stack development skills while implementing a practical, real-world application.

+### Original Prompt

+Create a web app that is a stripped-down version of PowerPoint with the contents of the slides written using markdown.

+**Minimum Requirements:**
+- Move forward/backwards in the presentation
+- Parse and display markdown code

+**Additional Features Implemented:**
+- ✅ Editing and saving slides through an editor
+- ✅ Storing slides in a backend service (AWS RDS)
+- ✅ Highlighting/formatting code snippets
+- ✅ Supporting different slide layouts
+- ✅ Displaying a presentation progress bar
+- ✅ Implementing hotkeys support
+- ✅ Mobile-friendly design
+- ✅ Unit and integration tests

 ## Project Story

 Empyre Point is a modern, collaborative presentation platform that reimagines the traditional PowerPoint experience for the web.
 Born from the need for real-time collaboration and seamless sharing, this project combines the power of Vue.js and Flask to create an intuitive, cloud-based presentation tool.